hyundai-robotics/doc-hi6-sdk/book.md

 end
 ```

-While leaving the previous screen pane open and turning on the motor, if you perform an execution with the Step FWD or START buttons, Hello, World! will be printed.
+While leaving the previous screen pane open and turning on the motor, if you perform an execution with the Step FWD or START button, Hello, World! will be printed.

 ```
 15:05:20.894 ( 968) .import hello_world